johannesgiorgis/personal-website/content/post/2019-02-16-introducing-datascience-challenges.md

 # Why Data Science Challenges

-For me, Data Science Challenges was created due to a few reasons:
+We created Data Science Challenges due to a few reasons:

-First, you learn by lots of trial and error.
-I can't find the original story, but it goes something like this: A teacher split a group of students into two camps.
-One camp had to come up with the most perfect work of art, while the second camp was free to create and iterate many works.
-At the end of the period, the teacher looked at what the students had created.
-The 'perfect' camp had struggled to create one perfect work of art and most were stuck in analysis paralysis.
-The 'iterative' camp had ended up creating lots of great work as they were able to iterate and evolve their ideas without the fear of trying to create 1 perfect work of art.

-Most likely, I have messed up the details and a quick Google search didn't yield much results in finding the original story.
-But the main point which stuck with me was: you get better by trying and iterating on your original ideas, not by trying to create 1 perfect work of art.
-This also was very true for me at work.
-Initial programs I had written were terrible and often times broke in production, but by iterating and improving them, I made them become very stable and reliable.
-Nothing is built over night.
-Its through lots of trial and error.

-Secondly, I was in a stage in my Data Science learning where another Introductory tutorial or MOOC wasn't very valuable to me.
-Sure, repeating concepts over and over again as I mentioned above is a valuable learning tool, but you should also stretch your muscle and learn something that challenges you.
-I needed an applied hands on project that wasn't introductory in nature yet not so vast and open ended it left me clueness as what I should do next.
-Of course, you can decide to go super deep in any of these areas and build some awesome stuff.
+1. You get better by trying and iterating on your original ideas, not by trying to create 1 perfect solution
+2. An opportunity to work on hands-on applied projects vs. taking another online course

-Thirdly, I wanted exposure to various Data Science skills - cleaning data, visualizing data, building Machine Learning models - within a scoped area.
-I had been reading a lot about building a Data Science Portfolio, how you should focus on 1-2 big projects, etc.
+3. Get exposure to various types of Data Science work: cleaning data, visualizing data, building and deploying Machine Learning models, etc.

 [//]: # (References)